100% grass fed and finished beef different from grain fed beef? Yes, it is! LEARN MORE HERE.

 Is it a healthy nutrient-dense “cure-all” for nourishing your body, or is it a dangerous vector for spreading life-threatening disease?
 The two camps are split.
 It is a complicated issue with mixed battles of bad science vs. personal testimony, morals vs. politics, education vs. advertising, and big agri-business vs. small farms.

-For thousands of years, nutrient-dense fresh raw milk has been a staple food for many cultures worldwide.
-This has never been a problem until recent history.
+Nutrient-dense fresh raw milk has been a staple food for many cultures worldwide for a loooong time.

 Produced in these unclean and unnatural conditions, this blue-tinted “swill milk” made many people sick and led to many deaths.
 This was a true public health issue, resulting in many infant deaths and a rise in life threatening illness.